valiktor/valiktor/README.md

 Valiktor supports decoupled internationalization, this allows to maintain the validation logic in the core of the application and the internationalization in another layer, such as presentation or RESTful adapter.
 This guarantees some design principles proposed by Domain Driven Design or Clean Architecture, for example.

-The internationalization works by converting a collection of `ConstraintViolation` into a collection of `ConstraintViolationMessage` through the extended function `org.valiktor.i18n.mapToMessage` by passing the following parameters:
+The internationalization works by converting a collection of `ConstraintViolation` into a collection of `ConstraintViolationMessage` through the extension function `org.valiktor.i18n.mapToMessage` by passing the following parameters:

 * `baseName`: specifies the prefix name of the message properties, the default value is `org/valiktor/messages`.
 * `locale`: specifies the `java.util.Locale` of the message properties, the default value is the default locale of the application.